big-data-and-economics/lead-hackathon/README.md

 In this hack-a-thon, you will be working with a team to determine whether Lewiston has targeted its Lead Abatement appropriately.
 We have worked a bit on the incidence of Lead throughout the semester.
 Feel free to pull from our discussions of this work throughout the semester to contribute to your work.

+Furthermore, you may seek to bring in datasets beyond what I have provided in this repository.
+If so, that is a great idea!
+Many other datasets could prove useful and your are encouraged to acquire these data.

+## Problem Statement

+We have learned a great deal about the commitments Lewiston has made to abate lead in the city.
+We have also learned that there is a high incidence of lead poisoning within the city and that this is a problem that disproportionately affects low-income families.
+In this hackathon, you will:

+1. Work to evaluate what areas have received lead abatement and whether this has been targeted to the areas with the greatest need for abatement.
+Furthermore,
+2. Make recommendations on how to evaluate lead abatement -- and if possible do a baseline evaluation of the effectiveness of lead abatement in Lewiston.

+The first goal will require you to make some judgment calls on how you present and summarize the data you have.
+The second goal may not be possible to achieve with the data you have, but you can still make recommendations on how to do this in the future.
+If you find a way to evaluate the effectiveness of lead abatement in Lewiston analytically with the data available, please do so and intuitively explanation your work.
+It will be a great contribution to the city.

 ## Getting Started

 Each group will receive a unique copy of this repository to work on.
 The repository is hosted within the course organization.
 You will need to clone this repository to your local machines and then push-pull as usual.